Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 He couldn't sleep.

 After a time, the Great Father’s huge muzzle snuffled next to Bruuk’s head inquisitively.
 He didn’t speak, and didn’t need to.
-Gently, so as not to wake “Naydi,” he wriggled himself free of the nest and silently padded over toward the door.
+Gently, so as not to wake "Naydi," he wriggled himself free of the nest and silently padded over toward the door.
 He gave a look to Bruuk, who nodded, carefully tucked the blanket over the Great Mother, and extricated himself as well.

 Gao’s twin moons were both full tonight, a rare occurrence.
 Everything was still and frigid enough to bite through the fur.
 Neither of them seemed to mind; gaoians enjoyed the cold.

-“...Start from the beginning,” Daar suggested, leaning his elbows on the fence around the herb garden.
+"...Start from the beginning," Daar suggested, leaning his elbows on the fence around the herb garden.

 Bruuk leaned on the railing next to him and sighed, watched the cloud his breath made vanish, then duck-nodded.

-“...I was at a rest stop on the highway, north end of the Three Valleys.
+"...I was at a rest stop on the highway, north end of the Three Valleys.
 Stopped to call Mother Meeki.
 She’d just had our cub a day or two before and I’d asked to meet him.
-She was...just in the middle of telling me the Commune Mother had said I could, when...lights out.”
+She was...just in the middle of telling me the Commune Mother had said I could, when...lights out."

-“What were ‘yer implants, if ‘ya don’t mind me askin?’”
+"What were ‘yer implants, if ‘ya don’t mind me askin?’"

-“Translator.
+"Translator.
 I did a lotta side jobs with alien goods comin’ down from the moons.
-Kept tellin’ myself I should have ‘em taken out with all the warnings, just...never got round to it.”
+Kept tellin’ myself I should have ‘em taken out with all the warnings, just...never got round to it."

-“Clanless workin’ ‘fer Bronzefur, then?”
+"Clanless workin’ ‘fer Bronzefur, then?"

-“Bronzefur, Goldpaw, Forestnettle....anyone who needed a buncha stuff moved in a truck, or some muscle that weren’t too dumb.”
+"Bronzefur, Goldpaw, Forestnettle....anyone who needed a buncha stuff moved in a truck, or some muscle that weren’t too dumb."

 Daar chittered quietly.
-“Tall order ‘fer us brownies, sometimes.”
+"Tall order ‘fer us brownies, sometimes."

 He meant well, but Bruuk didn’t feel like chittering.

-“...I can remember bein’ a drone.
+"...I can remember bein’ a drone.
 Not anything *specific,* just...fear.
 Blind fear.
-The kind that makes you kill anything nearby so you’ll be safe, except I was *never* safe.”
+The kind that makes you kill anything nearby so you’ll be safe, except I was *never* safe."

-“Flashes.
-Like a nightmare.”
+"Flashes.
+Like a nightmare."

-“Yeah.
+"Yeah.
 Exactly that.
-I was just fuckin’ terrified outta my mind and the only thing I knew how to do was *kill.”*
+I was just fuckin’ terrified outta my mind and the only thing I knew how to do was *kill."*

-“We think the biodroning did its control by way of sensory overload.
+"We think the biodroning did its control by way of sensory overload.
 It din’t actually control the body directly.
-Which, if ‘ya think about it, is mebbe the most evilest possible way ‘ta do it.”
+Which, if ‘ya think about it, is mebbe the most evilest possible way ‘ta do it."

 Bruuk nodded.
 That matched his memory, anyway.

-“How many...how many were there?” he asked.
+"How many...how many were there?" he asked.

 Daar paused for a brief moment before answering.
-“Not many.
+"Not many.
 Half-dozen survivors that we know ‘bout.
 You’re number seven.
-I’ve talked to ‘em all.”
+I’ve talked to ‘em all."

 Bruuk didn’t know what to say to that.
 He sniffed at the herb garden, let its scent calm him a little, and moved on.

-“...Don’t know exactly how I got collected.
+"...Don’t know exactly how I got collected.
 I wasn’t in a state to think about it.
 There was just...light.
 Then I fell asleep.
 Then...then the rest is like a dream that somebody else had.
-I can remember what happened, it just don’t feel like it happened to *me,* if that’s…”
+I can remember what happened, it just don’t feel like it happened to *me,* if that’s…"

 Daar duck-nodded.

-“...There was a facility where they stored us.
+"...There was a facility where they stored us.
 Not stasis.
 Sleep pods.
 Drugged up and dozing, except when they woke us up for programming or exercise. *Lots* of both, more programming for me, more exercise for the others.
 I don’t remember them by name or anything.
 Just...sparring or training partners.
 But I remember not being afraid any longer.
 It was like I was there, doing the training, even being myself...but I wasn’t.
 Sometimes, between the programming and training, they asked questions, but not many.
-Just enough to learn what they needed, I guess.”
+Just enough to learn what they needed, I guess."

 Daar shuffled a little closer to share body heat.
 He radiated like a furnace despite his short clip, and just being close to him kept the worst of the chill away.

-“I assume they had some kinda reward an’ punishment mechanism…”
+"I assume they had some kinda reward an’ punishment mechanism…"

-“Right in the brain.
+"Right in the brain.
 You did something right, you got a shot of euphoria.
 Like...it was like winning the biggest race, mating with the prettiest female...but ten times stronger.
-That’s right around the time I felt myself sort of...drown.”
+That’s right around the time I felt myself sort of...drown."

 The fence wood splintered a little as Daar’s claws dragged hatefully through it.
 Bruuk glanced at the new gouges, then carried on, words flowing numbly out of him.
-“After a while, they didn’t need that any more. *Behaving* felt good. *Obeying* felt good. *Performing* felt better than sex.
+"After a while, they didn’t need that any more. *Behaving* felt good. *Obeying* felt good. *Performing* felt better than sex.
 That’s when they raped my mind with the programmed mission and put me to sleep.
 An’...I don’t even know what it was that served on that ship all that time, but it weren’t me.
 Well.
 I remember *doing* everything, though.
-Even though I feel like *I* only woke up yesterday...”
+Even though I feel like *I* only woke up yesterday..."

 He ran his claws across his scalp.
-“It’s like...like I died in the war, an’ just came back to life, but I can remember a whole *’nother* life that happened while I was dead.”
+"It’s like...like I died in the war, an’ just came back to life, but I can remember a whole *’nother* life that happened while I was dead."

 The Great Father *keened.* He picked Bruuk up bodily and buried his muzzle against Bruuk’s neck, hugged crushingly tight...and keened.

-“...Fuck.”
+"...Fuck."

 Part of Bruuk - the same part that had been in charge back on the ship - wanted to squirm, to escape.
 He barely *knew* this huge, terrifying male, all of his instincts were screaming *‘threat! threat!!* but…He pushed them down.
 He overruled them.
 He was *himself,* again, for the first time in years.
 He wasn’t just a program, he was a *person.* He didn’t have to answer to his instincts now.